zuga74/RelayVideoStream/README.md

-RelayVideoStreamThe server designed for retransmission of video channels is characterized by low memory consumption.
+The server designed for retransmission of video channels is characterized by low memory consumption.

 In total, about 160 kilobytes of memory is used to cache the video stream